 top of page

-There’s a study that helps explain why so many of us get stuck in relationships—or patterns—that don’t feel good but still feel familiar.
+There’s a study that helps explain why many of us get stuck in relationships or patterns that don’t feel good but still feel familiar.
 Researchers exposed baby rats to the smell of peppermint, followed by a mild electric shock.
 As expected, the rats started to avoid the peppermint.

 But here’s where it gets interesting:

-If the mother rat was present when the peppermint-shock combo happened… the baby rats didn’t avoid the smell.
+If the mother rat was present during the peppermint-shock combo, the baby rats didn’t avoid the smell.
 They actually preferred it.

 Even though it came with pain.